Medium/oid/README.md

 Identity Sets
 -------------

+An identity set is a set (unordered list of unique elements) of objects / values, where set membership is determined by identity comparison.

 ### idset = oid.createSet()

-This constructs a set (unordered list of objects and/or values), where set membership is determined by identity comparison.
+This constructs and returns a new identity set.

 ### idset.has(value)